Xinglab/rMATS-DVR/README.md

 1. Install Python 2.6.x or Python 2.7.x and corresponding versions of NumPy and SciPy.
 2. Install Java.
 3. Add the Python and Java directories to the $PATH environment variable.
-4. Download Picard tool from https://broadinstitute.github.io/picard/.  (version 1.77~1.86 has been tested)
+4. Download Picard tool from https://broadinstitute.github.io/picard/.  (version 1.77~1.86 has been tested, version 2.6 or later is not compatible)
 5. Download GATK from https://software.broadinstitute.org/gatk/download/. (version 3.0~3.6 have been tested)
 6. Download SAMtools (http://www.htslib.org/) and add it to $PATH environment variable.